 Yesterday we had nothing, and today we have the historical experiences of last century, rich in lessons for today and tomorrow.

 As Communists, we must look at the contradictions at play in a political situation.
 That way, we can form a praxis that accurately advances the class struggle.
 Through the subjective advancement of a militant proletarian movement, we can build red power.
 Through Marxism-Leninism-Maoism, we can reject both identity politics and workerism (or “anti-idpol”) that leads towards either reformism or chauvinism, and instead center our political line on the most oppressed and most proletarianized sections by understanding the dynamics of neo-colonialism.
-We, as a mass movement, led by a militant, organized, proletarian, anti-colonial, anti-patriarchal party, can lead the world out of the nightmare of capitalism.
+We, as a mass movement, led by a militant, organized, anti-colonial, anti-patriarchal, proletarian party, can lead the world out of the nightmare of capitalism.

 This is where a concrete analysis of the concrete situation leads- to concrete action.

 Neocolonialism and capitalism are temporary.
-Through the advancement of proletarian politics, the organization of Maoists and revolutionaries into a coherent and driven movement, we can bring an end to neocolonialism, transforming the social relations it constructs around class, race, nation, and gender under the guidance of the proletarian party and the proletarian dictatorship.
+Through the advancement of proletarian politics, the organization of Maoists and revolutionaries into a coherent and driven movement, we can bring an end to neocolonialism, transforming the social relations it constructs around class, race, nation, and gender under the guidance of the proletarian dictatorship.
 As Butch Lee and Red Rover said in Night-Vision, the struggle against the neocolonial empire has only just begun.
 The single spark has been ignited.
 Its our job to make sure it becomes a prairie fire.

 Some Further Reading: